cbg-ethz/SCITE/README.md

 ## Description

-**SCITE** is a software to compute mutation histories of somatic cells.
+**SCITE** is a software package to compute mutation histories of somatic cells.
 Given noisy mutation profiles of single cells, **SCITE** performs a stochastic search to find the Maximum Likelihood tree and to sample from the posterior probability distribution.
 Tree reconstruction can be combined with an estimation